Internal Consistency: The Executive Skill No One Trains

 Consistent leaders feel everything.
 The difference is that they do not let what they feel redirect what they do.

 Consistency is behavioural.
 Not emotional.
+That distinction changes everything about how you approach the work.

-• You revisit a decision that was already made.
+• You revisit a decision that was already made

-• You skip a routine, just this once.
+• You skip a routine, just this once

-• You internally negotiate a standard that was supposed to be non-negotiable.
+• You internally negotiate a standard that was supposed to be non-negotiable

 Repetition Before Motivation